New drug to treat multiple sclerosis wins FDA approval

 "We hope this is just the beginning of the development of the next generation of treatments for MS," Zagieboylo said.

-Ocrevus targets a patient's B-cells, a specific type of white blood cell.
-It's a new approach compared to older therapies that targeted the immune system in different ways.

-B-cells are the "key policemen" of the immune system that are culprits in MS," Hauser said.
-"They are orchestrating brain inflammation," he said.
+By targeting B-cells, Ocrevus takes a new approach in fighting MS. B-cells are the "key policemen" of the immune system that are culprits in MS, Hauser said.
+"They are orchestrating brain inflammation."

 Ocrevus can cause serious side-effects, such as an increased risk of infections and cancer, notably breast cancer.
 About one-half of one percent of the patients who took the drug developed cancer, which was twice the rate of those who did not take the drug.